raphaelmansuy/digital_palace/40-the-impatients_serie/2024-07-11-prompt-engineering-for-the-impatient.md

 Several tools have emerged to assist with prompt development, testing, and management:

-1. GPT-3 Playground (OpenAI): Web interface for experimenting with GPT-3 prompts.
+1. OpenAI Playground (OpenAI): Web interface for experimenting with GPT-3/4 prompts.
 2. Prompt Engine: Open-source library for managing and optimizing prompts.
 3. LangChain: Framework for developing applications powered by language models.
 4. Promptable: Collaborative platform for prompt engineering and version control.